mdcf/devicemodel/mdcf-dm-doc/src/main/resources/source/language/language.rst

 Model Well-Formedness
 =====================
-A set of models are well-formed if the all user-defined `basic types <#grammar-token-basicType>`__,
+A set of models are well-formed if all user-defined `basic types <#grammar-token-basicType>`__,
 `features <#grammar-token-feature>`__, and
 `requirements <#grammar-token-basicType>`__ are well-formed.